Rationalization Theories on Small Cell Success

 One explanation, which is consistent with other beliefs held by these individuals is that small cell beekeepers must have Africanized Honey Bees.
 Since they believe that AHB build smaller cells and EHB do not, in their model of the world, that explains both the size of the cells, and the success with Varroa as well as early emergence and other issues to do with Varroa.
 The problem with this theory is that many of us are keeping bees in Northern climates, where we are told AHB can't survive, are selling them to others, who comment on how gentle our bees are, have them regularly inspected, without any complaints of aggressiveness or suspicions of AHB from inspectors, and indeed most of us are collecting local survivor stock when we can, which supposedly could not survive in the North if it was AHB.
 And I have had samples tested at the request of someone doing a study on bee genetics which says they are not.
 The fact is we are not raising AHB and don't want to.
 Whether or not Dee Lusby, or others in AHB areas end up with some AHB genes, is a different discussion, but it's irrelevant to the fact that most of us do not live in AHB areas and are not raising AHB and are not interested in raising AHB.

 While it's true that many small cell and natural cell beekeepers try to breed from survivors, this is simply the logical thing to do.
 You raise bees that can survive where you are.
 Many people are doing that even if they are not doing small cell and even if it's not for Varroa issues, but just wintering issues.
 Typically the people using this argument quote the losses that the Lusby's had while regressing as evidence that they just bred stock that could survive the Varroa.
-This seems plausible if the Lusbys were the only example, but I had no large losses while regressing and started with commercial stock and when I did the same thing on large cell, I lost all of them to Varroa several times over.
+This seems plausible if the Lusbys were regressing when there were Varroa, but they did it a decade before that for tracheal mites, and if they were the only example, but I had no large losses while regressing and started with commercial stock and when I did the same thing on large cell, I lost all of them to Varroa several times over before regressing.
 Starting again with new commercial stock on small cell I have lost none to Varroa.
 Considering how many people are working so diligently to try to breed resistant stock, I think it's beyond believability that so many of us small cell beekeepers just blundered into Varroa resistant stock with so little effort.
 If these people really believe genetics is the cause of our success then they should be begging us to sell them breeder queens.
 Since they are not, I do not think even they believe this.
 I certainly don't believe this, although I would love to.
 It would greatly increase the value of my queens.
 Since I regressed and since my Varroa issues went away, I then did start breeding from survivor stock I could find around, because I want bees acclimatized to my environment.
 I have better wintering when I do this.
 I did not see any change in Varroa issues when doing this as Varroa problems had already disappeared.

+In this case I'm talking about people.
 Personally, I have never been able to figure out the resistance to small cell or natural comb.
 While the large cell beekeepers are obsessed with Varroa, I get to just keep bees.
 While the large cell beekeepers are still searching for a solution to Varroa, I get to work on my queen rearing and finding easier ways to do less work.
-Since letting the bees build comb is easier than using foundation, and since those of us doing that are not having Varroa issues, I would think there would be a lot more interest in doing the same.
+It might make sense if it was actually more work to do natural comb or small cell, but since letting the bees build comb is easier than using foundation, and small cell is no more work than using large cell foundation and since those of us doing that are not having Varroa issues, I would think there would be a lot more interest in doing the same.
 The battle cry of the detractors, of course, is either that there is no study to prove it works, or that there are studies that show that it doesn't.
 All of this is, of course, irrelevant to me since I'm still not having Varroa issues anymore.
 I've been hearing such things about everything from Vitamin C and zinc helping with colds to small cell reducing mite counts all my life.
 In the end it's not about mite counts, although mine have dropped to almost none over time, it's about survival.
 No one seems to want to count living hives instead of mites, but it's a much easier thing to count.
 If you put one beeyard on small cell and leave another on large cell, then it seems like the "last man standing" would be an easy way to decide.
 If one yard dies out and the other does well, that would seem a much better way to decide than counting mites.

 Small Cell Studies